 iBill currency reader

-The iBill currency reader is a small device that identifies US currency either by announcing the value of the bill or through vibration feedback.
+The iBill currency reader is a small device that identifies US currency either by announcing the value of the bill with a synthesized voice or through haptic/vibration feedback.
 It took a couple of tries for me to get it to work at first, but after ten minutes the device was working great and identifying all of the money in my wallet.
 It runs on a triple A (AAA) battery and fits easily in a purse or pocket.
-I would recommend this device for people who do not have smartphones or that don’t like high-tech assistive technology.
+It’s easier than using a smartphone to identify money, and also more discreet when haptic/vibration feedback is enabled.

 Get the iBill for free